ojack/SHOW-US-YOUR-SCREENS/README.md

 ### To run:
-(requires nodejs for live reload server)
+The simplest way is just to open `index.html` in the browser

+However, if you want the page to automatically update on changes, you should install node.js (https://nodejs.org/en) and do the following
 1. clone repo
+2. change directories `cd ./SHOW-US-YOUR-SCREENS`
-2. install dependencies `npm install`
+3. install dependencies `npm install`
-3. run `npm run start`
+4. run live server `npm run start`

 ### edit lineup
 edit `index.html` to edit the lineup